--Awkward gathering and reporting of metrics.
+c).
+Can be awkward gathering and reporting performance test metrics.

 Rather than using an existing functional test script, we lift out the assets required.
 If someone else has spent time creating a POM (Page Object Model) then creating a new performance test simply becomes plug and play.
-Unfortunately, the footprint it is what it is - there are no hard and fast rules to calculate the footprint and the hardware required to support your test.
+Unfortunately, the footprint it is what it is and there are no hard and fast rules to calculate the footprint and the hardware required to support your test.

-There are many factors that can be taken into consideration - the main one being how hard your site works the browser.
+There are many factors that can be taken into consideration, with the main one being how hard your site works the browser.
 If you consider video conferencing; with video & audio up & down sockets, chat and handshakes, the WebDriver footprint fades in significance.

-- Run the browser in headless mode
+- Run the browser in headless mode.

-- If the browser type is not critical, use the one that is the most efficient for the site
+- If the browser type is not critical, use the one that is the most efficient for the site.

 The tool must be capable of providing transaction response times correlated to the server and network monitored statistics collated during test executions to provide clear and informative reporting.
 Correlating such statistics manually is laborious and error prone.